RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/2-Explorer/3-Page Components/Gantt Component/how-to-auto-schedule-tasks-in-gantt-chart/how-to-auto-schedule-tasks-in-gantt-chart.md

 # How to Auto-schedule tasks in Gantt Chart

-Organising tasks across a Gantt Chart can be a complex activity.
+Organizing tasks across a Gantt Chart can be a complex activity.
 When working with a lot of tasks, scheduling them optimally can become a challenge.

 Gantt Chart in RAPID Platform attempts to make this task easier.